emedware/flat-diamond/README.md

 The only problem still worked on is that if a class who has no implementation for an abstract method appears before another one who has an implementation, the method will be considered abstract (so the order of arguments for `Diamond(...)` matters here)

 > :arrow_up: Btw, if someone could help me here...
-It's on `HasBases` definition
+It's on `HasBases` type definition

 ### Construction concern

-The main concern is about the fact that a class can think it extends directly another and another class can "come" in between.
+The main concern is about the fact that a class can think it extends directly another and another class can "come" in between in some legacy schemes.
 It is mainly concerning for constructors.

-The best way to palliate is to use option objects.
+The best way to palliate is to use option objects for constructor arguments.

 When a `Diamond`-ed class constructor passes an argument to `super`, this argument will be used for its descendant but also all the descendants between itself and the next `Diamond`-ed class.